Patrick Huston: Career

 2017 - September saw him make history by becoming the first archer to win the Great Britain National Series Recurve title three times in a row.
 He also secured in Slovenia (World Ranking Event) - Gold Men's Recurve & Gold Recurve Mixed Team in Target discipline.
 In the European Field championships (also Slovenia) - Silver Men's Recurve & Bronze Men's Recurve Team.
 In Target at the World Championships in Mexico City he secured Bronze in the Recurve Mixed Team with team-mate Naomi Folkard.
-Indoor World Cup in Marrakech he won Silver in Men's Recurve.
+Indoor World Cup in Marrakesh he won Silver in Men's Recurve.
 Silver Men's Recurve at the World Cup stage in Luxembourg.

 2018 saw a Bronze Men's Team at the World Cup in Antalya.

 2019 - May - Huston was selected to compete in the 2019 European Games in Minsk, Belarus joining over 100 other athletes in 10 different sports, coming home with Silver in Mixed Team Recurve.
 In June he and 5 Archery GB colleagues secured the maximum 6 places at the Tokyo 2020 Olympics - a 3-woman team and a 3-man team.
 At the Aphrodite Cup in Cyprus he won Gold in the Mixed Team and Silver in the Men's Recurve individual.

 2020 was a year of virtually no International competitions due to Covid.
 The Tokyo 2020 Olympics were deferred for one year.

 2021 saw him reach the final four in the Men's Recurve Individual competition at the Paris Archery World Cup Stage 3.
 July will see him compete in his second Olympics (the delayed Tokyo 2020 Games).

 As of June 2021 he is ranked 106th in the World.

 2021 July saw the delayed Tokyo 2020 Olympics.
 Huston finished with a 5th in the Recurve Men's Team, 8th in the Mixed Team with Sarah Bettles, and 33rd Individual.

 2022 brought success in the UK winning the National Series for a record 5th time.
 He won a bronze medal at the World Field Archery Championships in Birmingham, Alabama.

 2023 and by 16 January had a career-best World ranking of 14th.